elee-tudublin/2022.Y2-Project_Web_Client.part_3/README.md

 The buttons also have click events associated with them, defined at the end of `displayComputers()`:

 1. Get a reference to each set of buttons, using a `css class` associated with each.
-2. Add click event listeners for filtering by computer.
+2. Add click event listeners for **filtering by computer**.
-3. Add click event listeners for deleting a computer.
+3. Add click event listeners for **deleting a computer**.
-4. Add click event listeners for updating a computer.
+4. Add click event listeners for **updating a computer**.

 ![button events](./media/butto_events.png)

 ##### The `prepareUpdate()` function is called when an edit button is clicked
+This function retrieves a computer by its `id` and fills the form for editing:

 1. Use the `data-computer_id` value of the button clicked to `getComputerById()`.
 This function can be found in `computerData.js`.
 2. If a computer was returned, initialise the form - same as for add computer but with a different title.